From time crystals to time quasicrystals: Exploring quasiperiodic phases in transverse field Ising chains

-We further investigate the robustness of this TC phase against perturbations in Section \ref{Sec:TC-Stability}.
+We further investigate the robustness of this discrete TC phase against perturbations in Section \ref{Sec:TC-Stability}.
 Section \ref{Sec:TQC} provides an overview of the definition and general properties of a TQC phase.
-In Section \ref{Sec:TQC-ITF}, we incorporate a sinusoidal driving field into the disordered ITF chain, revealing the existence of a TQC phase and exploring its stability under different perturbations.
+In Section \ref{Sec:TQC-ITF}, we incorporate a sinusoidal driving field into the disordered ITF chain, revealing the existence of a TQC phase and exploring its stability under mechanism of prethermalization.
 Section \ref{Sec:TQC-SG} discusses the emergence of a TQC phase within an ITF chain exhibiting a spin glass phase.
 Finally, we summarize our findings in Section \ref{Sec:Conclud}.